azureleaf/study-notes/php/laravel.md

 ### (root)
 - .env
-    - Config sensitive infos: DB passwords, AWS keys, Port num, etc.
-    - Therefore you must add this file to .gitignore
+    - Config sensitive env params.
+Therefore you must add this file to the .gitignore
+    - Keys in this file can be referred inside the project; `env('APP_DEBUG', false)` where second arg is default value when the value is not defined
+    - Settings:
+    ```
+    DB_CONNECTION=mysql
+    DB_HOST=127.0.0.1
+    DB_PORT=3306
+    DB_DATABASE=mydb
+    DB_USERNAME=john
+    DB_PASSWORD=password1234
+    ```
 - .gitattributes
 - .gitignore
 - artisan
     - artisan commandの本体？
 - composer.json
-    - PHP quivalent to package.json
+    - Composer equivalent of npm package.json
 - composer.lock
-    - PHP Equivalent to package-lock.json
+    - Composer Equivalent of npm package-lock.json
 - package.json
 - package-lock.json
 - phpunit.xml
-    - PHP Unit Test
+    - unit test setting
 - server.php
-    - Server Starting Codes
+    - codes to start servers
 - webpack.mix.js
 - yarn.lock

 ### app/
-You put core codes here.
-Almost all the classes will be put here Files inside this directory will be autoloaded by Composer When you use "make" Artisan commands, subdirectories will be added to app/
+Files inside this directory will be autoloaded by Composer.
+When you use `make: `family Artisan commands, subdirs will be added to this app/ dir

-- app/Broadcasting	"make:channel" Artisan Command creates this dir Event broadcastingとは
+- app/Broadcasting
+    - `php artisan make:channel`
+    - What's Event broadcasting???
+- app/Console
-- app/Console	Define how you interact with the app with CLI Includes all the user-defined "artisan" command settings
+    - Define how you interact with the app with CLI Includes all the user-defined "artisan" command settings

-- app/Events	"make:event" and "event:generate" create this dir Includes Event Classes
+- app/Events
+    - `php artisan make:event`
+    - `php artisan event:generate`
+- app/Listeners
-- app/Listeners	This is the counterpart listeners of app/Events
+    - This is the counterpart listeners of app/Events
 - app/Exceptions

 - app/Http
     - Define how you interact with the app with HTTP protocol Includes the Controllers, Middlewares, Requests
 - app/Http/Middleware
-	- php artisan make:middleware
+	- `php artisan make:middleware`
 - app/Http/Controllers
-	- php artisan make:controller
+	- `php artisan make:controller`
 - app/Http/Kernel.php
-	- middlewareのルーティング MWを作ったら、ここに登録する
+    - Register user-defined MW here

-- app/Jobs	"make:job" Artisan Command creates this dir
+- app/Jobs
+    - `php artisan make:job`
 - app/Mail
 - app/Notifications
 - app/Policies
+- app/Providers
-- app/Providers	Main actual bodies of Service Providers, maybe List of Service Providers are defined in the config/app.php
+    - Main bodies of Service Providers
+    - maybe List of Service Providers are defined in the config/app.php
 - app/Rules
-- app/User.php	ユーザー認証に関するスクリプト
+- app/User.php
+    - User authentication

 ### bootstrap/

-アプリケーション実行時に最初に行われる処理がまとめられている In the world of programming, "Bootstrapping" means starting the entire process (OS, framework, codes, etc.) without any input, by itself.
+Set initial actions which will be executed in the beginning of the entire app.
+In the world of programming, "Bootstrapping" means starting the entire process (OS, framework, codes, etc.) without any input, by itself.

+- bootstrap/app.php
+    - Starting file of the entire framework (?)
+- bootstrap/cache/
-    bootstrap/app.php	Starting file of the entire framework (?) bootstrap/cache/	Caches are important to accerelate entire framework
+	- Caches are important to accerelate entire framework

 ### config/			Config files directory
 - config/broadcasting.php